Judge approves plan to reduce Puerto Rico agency's debt

 SAN JUAN, Puerto Rico (AP) — A federal judge on Wednesday approved a plan to restructure some $6 billion of debt held by Puerto Rico’s Highways and Transportation Authority as the U.S. territory emerges from bankruptcy.

-The plan saves Puerto Rico more than $3 billion in debt service payments, according to a federal control board that oversees the island’s finances.
+The plan cuts the agency’s debt by more than 80% and saves Puerto Rico more than $3 billion in debt service payments, according to Gov. Pedro Pierluisi and a federal control board that oversees the island’s finances.

 “The plan creates a solid financial foundation to ensure Puerto Rico’s roads and public transportation are maintained and improved,” the board said.